 All Emerging Artists will receive workshop training with B&B's Production Manager and Technical Director related to production management skills.
 Trainings will include how to record, reconcile, and report budgets and expenses, contracting, receiving and processing purchase orders and check request forms, as well as managing production calendars, contact sheets, databases, and policies.

 - COMPANY MANAGEMENT

 All Emerging Artists will receive workshop training related to company management and administration.
-EAs will learn from B&B’s Managing Director, Stage Manager, Board of Directors, and guest teachers about the skills necessary to run a non-profit theatre company, including attending to the needs of artists, drafting contracts, corresponding with agents and publishers, arranging complimentary tickets, maintaining production files, developing and tracking budgets, preparing financial documents and reports, and comprehensive experience with administrative tasks.
+EAs will learn from B&B’s Managing Director, Board of Directors, and guest teachers about the skills necessary to run a non-profit theatre company, including attending to the needs of artists, drafting contracts, corresponding with agents and publishers, arranging complimentary tickets, maintaining production files, developing and tracking budgets, preparing financial documents and reports, and comprehensive experience with administrative tasks.

 B&B is seeking emerging and early career theatre professionals for this Emerging Artist Program.
 That includes, but is not limited to, undergraduate students preparing to graduate from a theatre program, recent graduates from undergraduate theatre programs, or individuals who are entering or returning to the theatre field after another career.
 Our ideal candidates have specific training in the theatrical field (either through college or a conservatory program), but are not yet established professionals in the field.
-We are seeking four EAs per season.
+We are seeking five EAs per season.

 Please note: Bag&Baggage is strongly committed to affirmative action in this Emerging Artist Program.
 In particular, the company recognizes a critical need to offer training opportunities to gender and ethnic minority students and aspiring professionals who wish to enter the field of theater arts.
 As part of this commitment, B&B strongly encourages individuals who reflect the diversity of the Portland-metro area to apply.